adica/aws.lambda/README.md

 - New event on SQS (AWS queue system)

-When you use Lambda functions - you can reduce significantly server maintenance complexability (no need to launch server instance, configure it, handle scaling, monitoring, security, versioning ect.).
+When you use Lambda functions - you can reduce significantly server maintenance complexability (no need to launch server instance, configure it, handle scaling, monitoring, security, versioning etc.).

 Instead - all you need to do is to configure this functions with the AWS interface and deploy your code into it (just upload zip file).